gkunter/coquery/README.md

 The latest release is version 0.9.

+### Features ###
+* Uses MySQL database for fast searches on big corpora, much faster than processing textfiles
+* Corpora that are already stored in a database can easily be incorporated by writing a new corpus module
+* Many query strings can be stored in one input file that is processed in one go -- ideal for obtaining frequency lists
+* Frequency counts can be grouped by word, lemma, part-of-speech, text genre, ...
+* Supports the easy COCA query syntax, but is modular enough to support CQL or other query syntaxes
+* Provides a flexible framework that should allow retrieval of multi-level corpus information
+* Link data from different corpora -- for example, use the transcriptions from CMUdict to query the BNC

 ### Supported corpora ###
 * [British National Corpus](http://www.natcorp.ox.ac.uk/)
 * [Corpus of Contemporary American English](http://corpus.byu.edu/coca/)